qz5e20/Pytorch_Study/README.md

 # Pytorch_study
-This is some of the training I personally did while learning pytorch.
+This is some of the training while learning pytorch.

 03 and 05 data is MNIST.